biolink/biolink-model/docs/index.md

        * [BiologicalSex](BiologicalSex.md)
           * [GenotypicSex](GenotypicSex.md) - An attribute corresponding to the genotypic sex of the individual, based upon genotypic composition of sex chromosomes.
           * [PhenotypicSex](PhenotypicSex.md) - An attribute corresponding to the phenotypic sex of the individual, based upon the reproductive organs present.
+       * [ClinicalCourse](ClinicalCourse.md) - The course a disease typically takes from its onset, progression in time, and eventual resolution or death of the affected individual
+          * [Onset](Onset.md) - The age group in which manifestations appear
-       * [ClinicalModifier](ClinicalModifier.md) - Used to characterize and specify the phenotypic abnormalities defined in the Phenotypic abnormality subontology, with respect to severity, laterality, age of onset, and other aspects
+       * [ClinicalModifier](ClinicalModifier.md) - Used to characterize and specify the phenotypic abnormalities defined in the Phenotypic abnormality subontology, with respect to severity, laterality, and other aspects
        * [FrequencyValue](FrequencyValue.md) - describes the frequency of occurrence of an event or condition
-       * [Onset](Onset.md) - The age group in which manifestations appear
+       * [Inheritance](Inheritance.md) - The pattern in which a particular genetic trait or disorder is passed from one generation to the next
        * [SeverityValue](SeverityValue.md) - describes the severity of a phenotypic feature or disease
        * [Zygosity](Zygosity.md)
     * [QuantityValue](QuantityValue.md) - A value of an attribute that is quantitative and measurable, expressed as a combination of a unit and a numeric value